Pharmacophore

 In medicinal chemistry and molecular biology, a pharmacophore is an abstract description of molecular features that are necessary for molecular recognition of a ligand by a biological macromolecule.
 IUPAC defines a pharmacophore to be "an ensemble of steric and electronic features that is necessary to ensure the optimal supramolecular interactions with a specific biological target and to trigger (or block) its biological response".
 A pharmacophore model explains how structurally diverse ligands can bind to a common receptor site.
 Furthermore, pharmacophore models can be used to identify through de novo design or virtual screening novel ligands that will bind to the same receptor.

 Features

 Typical pharmacophore features include hydrophobic centroids, aromatic rings, hydrogen bond acceptors or donors, cations, and anions.
-These pharmacophoric points may be located on the ligand itself or may be projected points presumed to be located in the receptor.
+These pharmacophore points may be located on the ligand itself or may be projected points presumed to be located in the receptor.

 The features need to match different chemical groups with similar properties, in order to identify novel ligands.
-Ligand-receptor interactions are typically “polar positive”, “polar negative” or “hydrophobic”.
+Ligand-receptor interactions are typically "polar positive", "polar negative" or "hydrophobic".
 A well-defined pharmacophore model includes both hydrophobic volumes and hydrogen bond vectors.